michelebucelli/nmpde-projects/README.md

 Please note that running `generate_all.sh` will preventively delete all the meshes with the word `flow` or `cube` in their name.
 This is to avoid accumulating too many meshes in the `mesh` folder, which would make it difficult to find the ones you need.

 ### Data Analysis
 The `scripts` folder contains a Python script to plot the lift and drag coefficients over time.
-To use it, make sure you have the `matplotlib` and `numpy` packages installed, and that you haven't loaded the mk modules.
-Then, run the following command:
+To use it, make sure you have the `matplotlib` and `numpy` packages installed, and that the mk modules are not loaded.
+Then, run the following command from the `scripts` folder:
 ```bash
 python3 plot_lift_drag.py
 ```